b. 1989, Cape Town, South Africa.

 Marlene Steyn’s work features in numerous public and private collections including the Zeitz Museum of Contemporary Art Africa (MOCAA), which was featured at the museum’s inaugural exhibition in 2017.

-Steyn’s solo exhibition, entitled Unbuttoning my belly, at Lychee One in London, UK is currently up on show.
-The exhibition opened on 17 May and will run until 30 June 2019.
+Steyn’s solo exhibition, entitled Unbuttoning my belly, recently showed at Lychee One in London, UK.

 Paper Cuts | Saatchi Gallery | London, UK | 2018